Lauren Dascalo Flaunts Abs In Mustard Bra & Maroon Panties

 Lauren Dascalo showed off her killer figure while posing in a sexy, mismatched set.
 Yesterday, the model and influencer shared a single upload on Instagram, where she appeared to be deep in thought.
 She also shared an inspirational quote with her 884,000 fans.

 Lauren was pictured posing in front of a white wall that appeared to be outdoors.
-The model did not use a geotag to indicate her exact location, but shadows filled the wall behind her, indicating that the sun was shining down.
+The model did not use a geotag to indicate her exact location, but shadows filled the wall behind her, likely indicating that the sun was shining down.
 The space was filled with lush green plants and nothing else.
-In her caption, Lauren shared in an inspirational quote about not letting people tear you down and finding your passion.
+In her caption, Lauren shared an inspirational quote about not letting people tear you down and finding your passion.
 She earned her follower’s attention by sporting a sexy, mismatched set.

 Lauren was pictured rocking a sports bra that boasted a mustard yellow hue.
 The stretchy fabric was slightly shimmery, and it looked beautiful in the sunlight.
 The bra had a low scoop neck and thick shoulder straps that made her allover glow pop.
 Its armholes were more extensive than those of a standard bra and teased a glimpse of sideboob.
 A thicker band stretched across her ribs, and the cut of the garment allowed her to flaunt her chiseled abs.